Vaddo/languanizr.js/README.md

 languanizr.setOptions({permanent:true});
 ````

-- 'auto': If you want a automatic translation every time if the dom changes, 'true' or 'false'.
-Default is 'true'.
+- `auto`: If you want a automatic translation every time if the dom changes, `true` or `false`.
+Default is `true`.
-- 'permanent': If you want to store your active language permanent on the client.
+- `permanent`: If you want to store your active language permanent on the client.
-               If 'true' the language package will be stored in the Localstorage otherwise in the Sessionstorage.
-Default is 'false'.
+               If `true` the language package will be stored in the Localstorage otherwise in the Sessionstorage.
+Default is `false`.

-               **Hint**: - You can boost your translation speed by setting this option on 'true'
+**Hint**: - You can boost your translation speed by setting this option on `true`
-                         - If this option is 'true' keep in mind that **only** other language packs or the same language pack with different version
+          - If this option is `true` keep in mind that **only** other language packs
+            or the same language pack with different version can trigger a
-                           can trigger a language reload in the localstorage.
+            language reload in the localstorage.

-- 'attrScan': Define here what attributes should be searching for placeholders.
+- `attrScan`: Define here what attributes should be searching for placeholders.
               By Default the script searching the html text and the attributes '["alt", "value", "title"]' for placeholders.